Graciekan21/commkids/README.md

 # Credits

 - The text on the Home page was generated from ChatGPT.
-- The all idea was from the walk through project Love running by Code Institute
+- The entire idea was inspired by the walkthrough project "Love running" by Code Institute.
-- The icons in the footer were taken from [Font Awesome](https://fonts.google.com/)
+- The icons in the footer were sourced from Font Awesome.
-- W3school was of great help too.
+- W3Schools was of great help throughout the development process.
+- CodePen was also utilized during the development process.

 ### Media